Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-deploy-function.md

 ---
-title: Kurz nasazení funkce Azure do zařízení – Azure IoT Edge | Dokumentace Microsoftu
+title: Tutorial deploy an Azure function to a device - Azure IoT Edge | Microsoft Docs
-description: V tomto kurzu budete vyvíjet Azure fungovat jako modul IoT Edge a pak ji nasadit do hraničního zařízení.
+description: In this tutorial, you develop an Azure function as an IoT Edge module, then deploy it to an edge device.
 author: kgremban
 manager: philmea
 ms.author: kgremban